wohugb/wtfjs/README.md

 #### 💡 说明:

 Since ECMAScript 5 era, _keywords_ are allowed as _property names_.
-So think about it as this simple object example:
+So think about it as this simple object 例:

 ```js
 const foo = {